Top Things to Do in Lyme Regis, Dorset - Explore Attractions & Activities

 Good to Know:

-• The site includes a cafe and various artisan shops.
+The site includes a café and several artisan shops.

 Mill Lane, Lyme Regis, Dorset, DT7 3PU, United Kingdom